 The provision of alternative testing as an academic adjustment/accommodation involves effort on the part of the student, the faculty member and RDS staff, as indicated.
 While some simple accommodations may be provided directly by the faculty, others may require more extensive use of RDS Alternative Testing Services for implementation.

 Once approved for services, students will be instructed and oriented to the process of alternative testing through RDS.
 Instruction and orientation may be provided by the RDS Alternative Testing Coordinator or other appropriate designee.
 The student is expected to discuss his/her needs with instructors to determine whether or not using RDS Alternative Testing Services will be compatible with a particular course or method of assessment.
-The RDS Counselor or Alternative Testing Services Coordinator is available to both the student and instructor if any concerns arise regarding compatibility.
+The RDS Specialist or Alternative Testing Services Coordinator is available to both the student and instructor if any concerns arise regarding compatibility.

-As part of the approval process for services, a student will receive a memo each semester verifying his/her eligibility for alternative testing from the RDS Counselor or other appropriate RDS staff.
+As part of the approval process for services, a student will receive a memo each semester verifying his/her eligibility for alternative testing from the RDS Specialist or other appropriate RDS staff.
 The memo outlines the accommodations for which a student is eligible to receive.
 The student must give a copy of this memo to each instructor in whose courses an accommodation will be required for test-taking purposes prior to the time an accommodation is requested and/or needed.
 Faculty are not required to provide an accommodation until notified appropriately by the student and/or RDS.
-The accommodations recommended by an RDS counselor will be the only accommodations provided to the student for any exam/quiz.
+The accommodations recommended by an RDS Specialist will be the only accommodations provided to the student for any exam/quiz.

 Students in a “conditional” status will also receive a memo for instructors, outlining the accommodations recommended by the RDS Staff member and indicating the conditional status of the student.
 Because it is likely the student will be able to verify the need for the accommodation during the semester, RDS encourages faculty to provide the accommodations recommended for students in a conditional status, especially in support of the university’s goals for retention.
 The retention of students with temporary injuries or other acute conditions can also be enhanced through this type of conditional accommodation.